Loess

 Loess (/'lɛs, 'lʌs, ˈloʊ.əs/, /ˈloʊ.əs, 'lɜs/; from Löss [lœs]) is a clastic, predominantly silt-sized sediment that is formed by the accumulation of wind-blown dust.
-Ten percent of Earth's land area is covered by loess or similar deposits.
+Ten percent of Earth's land area is covered by loesses or similar deposits.

-Loess is a periglacial or aeolian (windborne) sediment, defined as an accumulation of 20% or less of clay and a balance of roughly equal parts sand and silt (with a typical grain size from 20 to 50 micrometers), often loosely cemented by calcium carbonate.
-Usually it is homogeneous and highly porous; it is traversed by vertical capillaries which permit the sediment to fracture and form vertical bluffs.
+Loess is a periglacial or aeolian (windborne) sediment, defined as an accumulation of 20% or less of clay with a balance of roughly equal parts sand and silt (with a typical grain size from 20 to 50 micrometers), often loosely cemented by calcium carbonate.
+Usually, they are homogeneous and highly porous and have vertical capillaries that permit the sediment to fracture and form vertical bluffs.

 Properties

-Loess is homogeneous, porous, friable, pale yellow or buff, slightly coherent, typically non-stratified and often calcareous.
-Loess grains are angular, with little polishing or rounding, and composed of crystals of quartz, feldspar, mica and other minerals.
-Loess can be described as a rich, dust-like soil.
+Loesses are homogeneous, porous, friable, pale yellow or buff, slightly coherent, typically non-stratified, and often calcareous.
+Loess grains are angular, with little polishing or rounding, and composed of quartz, feldspar, mica, or other mineral crystals.
+Loesses have been described as rich, dust-like soil.

-Loess deposits may become very thick, more than a hundred meters in areas of Northwestern China and tens of meters in parts of the Midwestern United States.
-Loess generally occurs as a blanket deposit that covers areas of hundreds of square kilometers.
+Loess deposits may become very thick: at more than a hundred meters in areas of Northwestern China and tens of meters in parts of the Midwestern United States.
+Loesses generally occur as blanket deposits that cover hundreds of square kilometers.
 The deposits are often tens of meters thick.
-Loess often stands in either steep or vertical faces.
-Because the grains are angular, loess will often stand in banks for many years without slumping.
-This soil has a characteristic called vertical cleavage which makes it easily excavated to form cave dwellings, a popular method of making human habitations in some parts of China.
-Loess will erode very readily.
+Loesses often have steep or vertical faces.
+Because the grains are angular, loesses will often stand in banks for many years without slumping.
+This type of soil has "vertical cleavage", and thus, it can be easily excavated to form cave dwellings, which is a popular method of making human habitations in some parts of China.
+However, loesses can readily erode.

-In several areas of the world, loess ridges have formed that are aligned with the prevailing winds during the last glacial maximum.
-These are called "paha ridges" in America and "greda ridges" in Europe.
-The form of these loess dunes has been explained by a combination of wind and tundra conditions.
+In several areas of the world, loess ridges have formed that had been aligned with the prevailing winds during the last glacial maximum; these are called "paha ridges" in America and "greda ridges" in Europe.
+The formation of these loess dunes has been explained as a combination of wind and tundra conditions.